 Sure, there are parts of the world, where the weather forecast is on point every single day due to the stable and predictable conditions.
 But there are also destinations where it’s more or less a guessing game.
 Think tropics, Oceania, far North or South,… Bottom line, we can’t control the weather.
 It just is.
 You can certainly do your homework and plan ahead to travel at the most convenient season, but as we all know, even that can’t always turn out as it should.

-Here are my 7 tips and ideas that can help you battle any weather.
+I collected tips and ideas that can help you battle any weather.
 You can start incorporating them into your travels so those unpredictable weather conditions don’t stop or wear you down.
+Here they are: my 7 travel tips for bad weather.

 Here are the obvious ones – indoor activities like museums, art galleries, places of worship, planetariums, aquariums, music performances,… There is a chance you’ll come out of it much smarter and educated.
 So go and learn something new about the history, people and culture of the place you’re visiting.